 The Counsel for the accused submitted that because the child has been in the custody of the informant-mother since the accused’s detention, there is a strong likelihood that she was tutored by her mother and thus the victim’s testimony cannot be trusted.
 The victim had never described the accused touching her by hand.

 - The Court did not find any possibility of personal false implication of the accused out of grudge by the informant because the acts of the victim were first noticed by her school teacher and then the mother came to know about it.
 Moreover, despite the fact that the informant was aware of the accused’s actions, she refrained from making any conclusion and sought confirmation from the victim and the babysitting aunty.

 - The Court concluded that the accused had molested the victim girl with sexual intent as he threatened to punish her if she disclose it to anyone and outraged her modesty.

 - The Court did not find any mitigating circumstances on record to justify the imposition of a lesser punishment than prescribed by the law keeping in view of the grievous crime by a father who is being considered as a fortress, trustee of his daughter.

 Hence, the accused was convicted and punished for the said offence.

-Vaishali Jain, Advocate & Associate – POSH at Work & Surbhi Singh
+Vaishali Jain, Advocate & Associate – Child Safety at Work & Surbhi Singh